A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Model and properties

 The second class corresponds to SDEs with degenerate diffusion matrix, as it naturally occurs in many application models.
 Following the notion in \cite{Ditlevsen2019}, we consider $m=d-1$ and $\Sigma$ given by

-where $\Gamma=\textrm{diag}[\sigma_1,\ldots,\sigma_{d-1}] \in \mathbb{R}^{(d-1)\times (d-1)}$ is a diagonal matrix with $\sigma_j>0$ for $j=1,\ldots,d-1$.
+where $\Gamma=\textrm{diag}[\sigma_1,\ldots,\sigma_{d-1}] \in \mathbb{R}^{(d-1)\times (d-1)}$ is a diagonal matrix with entries $\sigma_j>0$ for $\text{$j=1,\ldots,d-1$}$.
 The first component of the solution $(X(t))_{t \in [0,T]}$ is called \textit{smooth}, since it is not directly affected by the noise.
 The remaining $d-1$ components are called \textit{rough}, because the noise acts directly on them.
 In this scenario, SDE \eqref{eq:semi_linear_SDE} is often \textit{hypoelliptic}.
-It means that the transition probability~\eqref{eq:trans_prob} admits a smooth density, even though $\Sigma\Sigma^\top$ is not of full rank.
-This is the case when the SDE satisfies the weak H\"ormander condition, based on the concept of Lie-brackets \cite{Nualart1995}.
-A sufficient and necessary condition for the process $(X(t))_{t \in [0,T]}$ to be hypoelliptic, is that at least one of its rough coordinates appears in the first component $F_1(X(t))$ of the drift \cite{Ditlevsen2019}.
-In particular, the following condition is required
+It means that the transition probability \eqref{eq:trans_prob} admits a smooth density, even though $\Sigma\Sigma^\top$ is not of full rank.
+This is the case when the SDE satisfies the weak H\"ormander condition, based on the concept of Lie-brackets~\cite{Nualart1995}.
+In \cite{Ditlevsen2019}, it was shown that a necessary and sufficient condition for the SDE to meet the weak H\"ormander condition is that at least one of the rough coordinates of the process $(X(t))_{t \in [0,T]}$ appears in the first component $F_1(X(t))$ of the drift, that is

 where $\sigma^j$ denotes the $j$-th column vector of $\Gamma$ and $\partial_r F_1(x):=(\partial_{x_2} F_1(x),\ldots, \partial_{x_{d}} F_1(x) )^\top$ is the vector of partial derivatives of the first entry of the drift with respect to the rough components.
-This setting can be extended to several smooth coordinates by requiring that at least one of the rough coordinates enters the respective components of the drift.
+This setting can be extended to multiple smooth coordinates by requiring that at least one of the rough coordinates enters those components of the drift, where noise does not directly act upon.